Dr. Grace M. Bochenek, Director

-Scott Klara, Acting Director
+Mr. Scott Klara, Deputy Director

-Scott Klara manages the day-to-day execution of all aspects of the Laboratory's mission.
-He has over 29 years of diversified engineering and management experience that spans a broad spectrum of technology areas including: electric power generation, advanced separation processes, process control, coal conversion processes, and simulation/systems analysis.
+Scott Klara, NETL’s Deputy Director, supports the NETL Director with the daily operation of the laboratory.
+Mr. Klara has more than 30 years of engineering and management experience spanning a broad spectrum of technology areas, including electric power generation, advanced separation processes, process control, coal conversion processes, and simulation/systems analysis.
 Mr. Klara's industry experience includes 7 years with AT&T Technologies–Bell Laboratories and Calgon Carbon Corporation.
-He has 22 years of Federal government experience with NETL and its predecessor organizations.
+He has more than 23 years of Federal government experience with NETL and its predecessor organizations.
 Mr. Klara holds B.S. and M.S. degrees in chemical engineering and an M.S. degree in petroleum engineering from the University of Pittsburgh.
 He is a registered professional engineer in chemical engineering in Pennsylvania and West Virginia.

-R. Paul Detwiler, Chief Counsel
+Dr. R. Paul Detwiler, Chief Counsel

-Cynthia Powell, Director, Office of Research and Development
+Dr. Cynthia Powell, Director, Office of Research and Development

-Sean Plasynski, Director, Strategic Center for Coal
+Dr. Sean Plasynski, Director, Strategic Center for Coal

-Jared Ciferno, Director, Strategic Center for Natural Gas and Oil
+Mr. Jared Ciferno, Director, Strategic Center for Natural Gas and Oil

-Ken Kern, Director, Office of Strategic Energy Analysis and Planning
+Mr. Ken Kern, Director, Office of Strategic Energy Analysis and Planning

-Charles M. Zeh, Director, Office of Energy Project Management
+Mr. Charles M. Zeh, Director, Office of Energy Project Management